PMExtra/sentry-auth-ldap/README.md

 * 21.9.0 ≤ Sentry < 23.6.0 should work with sentry-auth-ldap==21.9.11
 * 23.6.0 ≤ Sentry should work with the latest release

 > Since sentry-auth-ldap==24.8.0, we'll strive to ensure backward compatibility.
-Therefore, sentry-auth-ldap==24.8.0 can be used with sentry>=23.6.0.

 ## Installation
 To install, simply add `sentry-auth-ldap` to your *requirements.txt* for your Sentry environment (or `pip install sentry-auth-ldap`).